 Even though most of these diseases can become chronic, they may not necessarily prevent seniors from buying life insurance when they are over 70.
-Knowing that seniors frequently must deal with these diseases, many life insurance companies are offering graded benefit or guaranteed issue policies which allows the company to accept seniors with high-risk medical conditions.
+Knowing that seniors frequently must deal with these diseases, many life insurance companies are offering graded benefits or guaranteed issue policies, which allows the company to accept seniors with high-risk medical conditions.

 How much Life Insurance do Seniors over 70 Need?

 If you are considering a final expense life insurance policy, the death benefit should be at least sufficient to cover funeral and burial expenses that would be passed on to surviving loved ones.
 If your budget will support additional death benefits, then, by all means, consider additional benefits for taking care of unpaid medical expenses or nursing home costs that weren’t covered by Medicare.

 Funeral and burial expenses are based on various things like where you live, the type of funeral you want, the memorial service, and other bells and whistles that funeral directors use to fatten the funeral and burial invoice.
 According to national funeral services like Parting.com, Funeralwise.com, and the NFDA (National Funeral Directors Association), you can expect an average funeral to cost between $9,000 and $12,000.
 It’s also important to note that the longer you live, the more it will cost to bury you when your time comes.

 How much does Final Expense Life Insurance for Seniors over 70 Cost?